Indias Rohit Levels Australia T20 Series With Unbeaten 46 - UrduPoint

 It was Wade's second consecutive impressive innings in the series.

-On Thursday, the Australian wicketkeeper hit 21-ball 45 in the first match to help the visitors chase down a mammoth 209-run victory target.
+On Tuesday, the Australia wicketkeeper hit 21-ball 45 in the first match to help the visitors chase down a mammoth 209-run victory target.

 Patel finished with 2-13 and was the most impressive bowler for India.